Vyral/sandy-eagon-blog/_posts/2016-03-23-do-you-smile-when-you-walk-into-your.md

 date: '2016-03-23T10:57:00.001-07:00'
 author: Vyral Admin
 tags:
-- More From Sandy and Company
+- More From Sandy & Company
 excerpt:
 enclosure:
 pullquote: Your home is an extension of you.